ukidiscs2026/discs2026/_pages/info.md

 <p id="breakfast-note"><sup>[1]</sup> The prepaid breakfast option in the dining hall is only available on Tuesday 9th and Wednesday 10th.
 For those needing breakfast on Monday 8th, local options include the Sports Cafe on campus (limited selections) or the Wetherspoons close to campus for a full breakfast.</p>

 ## Campus Map {#Map}

+The meeting will take place on the de Havilland campus in room N001.
 ![Campus Map](../assets/images/de-Havilland-campus-map.png)